Misyuriy/ordp/README.md

 - Improved compound clustering
 - More features for usage in code

-Temperature prediction accuracy is low.
+NOTE: temperature prediction accuracy is low.